 Most Horton-theme crafts tend to focus on the large-hearted Horton, but here is a craft that puts the focus on Whoville instead!
 Horton holds on tightly to a paper quilled clover Whoville, keeping its inhabitants safe.

-If you have a pocket, it’ll be incomplete unless there’s a Wocket in it!
+If you have a pocket, it’ll be incomplete unless there’s a Wocket in your Pocket!
 30 Minute Crafts shows us how to make a nice little Wocket who’ll comfortably fit into your pocket, making others go green with envy!

 A black cupcake liner and white card stock are all you need to create this cute Cat in the Hat from I Heart Crafty Things!
 Young kids will enjoy putting the pieces together, and you end up with a cheery-looking cat!

 This Oh the places you will go project from Gina Tepper looks just like it popped out of the Seuss book!
 This craft is great as room decor for a kid’s room, or as a centerpiece for a Dr Seuss party.
 Check out the full video tutorial on how to make this.

 Want to create your own crazy fun with Thing 1 and Thing 2?
 Then you must make these puppets from Must Have Mom!
 The template is available for free download, and you just need a paper bag and craft foam along with the usual supplies.

 Sugar Bee Crafts has a Dr Seuss project that’ll require a bit more effort but are just gorgeous.
 You can take it up as a family project for a long weekend.
 You can get plain wooden blocks in craft stores, and all you have to do is add the details.
 Perfect gift for beginning readers.